Visual and Performing Arts Scholarship Competition

 Auditions must include the following:

-Acting applicants: Prepare two contrasting memorized monologues, memorized, which total no more than four minutes (i.e., one comic and one serious piece, or one Shakespeare and one contemporary piece).
+Acting applicants: Prepare two contrasting monologues, memorized, of no more than two minutes each (i.e., one comic and one serious piece, or one Shakespeare and one contemporary piece).
 Material should be of good literary quality, suited to your age and experience, active more than narrative, without extremes of profanity.

-Musical theatre applicants: Prepare two musical theatre songs - one up tempo and one ballad of no more than two minutes each.
+Musical theatre applicants: Prepare two musical theatre songs one up tempo and one ballad of no more than two minutes each.
 At least one of the songs should be from a musical written before 1965.
 No pop, rock, gospel, or a cappella songs.
-Please bring a high quality accompaniment tape or CD.
-You also have the option (not required) to present one monologue of 1-2 minutes.
+Please bring your sheet music in the right key for the accompanist, or bring a high quality accompaniment CD.
+Applicants should also present a short, one-minute memorized monologue from a play.

-Technical Theatre: For the interview, bring a portfolio or any type of material that helps illustrate the your experience.
-All of the following are appropriate:
+Technical Theatre: For the interview, bring a portfolio or any type of material that helps illustrate the your experience, such as:

 - Programs with your name indicating responsibilities on various productions